 I am passionate about helping students because I have seen my brother struggle with academia himself.
 There are so many students who feel frustrated with themselves because they don't understand.
 I am here to tell them that it's not their fault.
 Transforming math into a fun concept that incorporates your student's interests is the pathway to their success.

 Outside of math, my interests include outdoor activities.
 I love experiencing the enchanting views at the end of a hike, and water-skiing and tubing in lakes.
 I also enjoy attending outdoor country music concerts.

-Sage College of Albany - Bachelors, Business Administration
+Undergraduate Degree: Sage College of Albany - Bachelors, Business Administration and Management

 What is your teaching philosophy?

 As a teacher, my goal is for your student to understand the subject in a new way that incorporates their interests and abilities.

 What might you do in a typical first session with a student?